-Marching Mountains' goal is to create a network to supply public school band programs in distressed counties in Appalachia with donated new and used musical instruments.
+Marching Mountains' goal is to create a network to supply public school band programs in distressed counties in Appalachia and Minnesota with donated new and used musical instruments.

 Recently, I was at the airport getting ready to leave town for a while to take a vacation.
 While at the gate, I checked my voice mail one last time before being cut off from technology for several days.
 I was surprised to get a message from a woman in Connecticut, who wanted to donate a flute to the organization.
 I only had a few minutes before boarding, so I quickly returned her phone call, leaving a message in a bit of a panic; I wanted to give her enough information but felt rushed as I would be boarding the plane at any moment.

 After I hung up, I resigned myself to the fact that I had lost that donation.
 In my mind, I must have sounded anxious and scattered, not really the type of message I typically leave for someone who is generously handing over an instrument to a stranger, an instrument that was likely prized by them or someone close to them.